Remote Desktop stops working after installing Windows 10 20H2

 Step 1.
 Press Windows + R simultaneously, input services.msc, and hit Enter.

 Step 2.
 Find out Remote Desktop Services in the listed items, right-click it, and choose Properties.

 Step 3.
 In this window, you can check the status of Remote Desktop Services.

-To solve RDP can’t work issue, you can adjust settings about Remote Desktop in Registry Editor.
+If Remote Desktop still isn't working, you can adjust the settings about Remote Desktop in Registry Editor.

 Step 1.
-Press "Windows" + "R" at the same time, input “regedit”, hit Enter, and click “Yes” to open Registry Editor.
+Press Windows + R at the same time, input regedit, hit Enter, and click OK to open Registry Editor.